 BSc vs BTech: Career Prospects

-Now that you are familiar with the details pertaining to both the degree programs, here are some of the BSc vs BTech career fields you can explore from:
+Now that you are familiar with the details about both the degree programs, here are some of the BSc vs BTech career fields you can explore from:

 |Biotechnology||Information Science Engineering|

 |Forensic Science||Automation Engineering|